|Nov 28, 2015||Suncorp Stadium, Brisbane - All Ages||Details|

 Vance’s debut album Joy of Nothing was released to critical acclaim in 2013 and received the inaugural Northern Irish Music Prize for Best Album.

-Earlier this year, the Irish troubadour released Live At Bangor Abbey (out now through Liberator Music/Glassnote Records), recorded live in his hometown of Bangor in Northern England.
+Earlier this year, the Irish troubadour released Live At Bangor Abbey (out now through Liberator Music/Glassnote Records), recorded live in his hometown of Bangor in Northern Ireland.
 Click here to view the official ‘making of’ trailer.

 Tour News arrow